 The COVID Effect on Aiva

 During the initial two weeks of the lockdown, Shannon highlighted how Aira saw a 50% revenue drop, but in April and they had landed a massive project from a well-known brand.
 November saw Aira have one of their highest-earning revenue months ever.
-Shannon’s key role as head of PR was to find avenues and manners in which to attract links and traffic while getting the company through everything was Shannon’s main focus as the Director.
+Shannon’s key role as head of PR was to find avenues and manners in which to attract links and traffic while getting the company through everything Shannon’s main focus as the Director.

 Challenges of the Changing News Agenda